-- (a) It is sensitive to the history/background of the site - (b) Existing non-designated historical features are retained

-(c) Where an infill site immediately adjacent the A379 is identified for redevelopment, the open character of the site must be retained as part of any plan for its future use.
-This will preserve the important breaks in the pattern of buildings that contribute to the rural village identity and provide views across the AONB.
+- (a) It is sensitive to the history/background of the site - (b) It is in conformity with national policy and guidance and the development plan with regard to non-designated heritage assets - (c) Where an infill site adjoining the A379 is identified for redevelopment, the open character of the site must be retained as part of any plan for its future use.
+This will preserve the important breaks in the pattern of buildings that contribute to the rural village identity and provide views across the SDNL.